Sjc1000/onEVENT/README.md

 	}
 ]

-If you're familiar with the JSON syntax this will some sort of sense to you.
+If you're familiar with the JSON syntax this make will some sort of sense to you.
 Ill explain what these are about:
 "eventname" is the eventname.py file ( without the .py ).
 It runs the event with the params. result can be 1 if you want the eventname.py to be true, or 0 if you want it to be false.